From passports to flip flops: Check out our holiday packing list for your next single parent holiday

 - first aid kit with remedies for travel sickness, headaches, colds, tummy aches and mosquito bites

 - DVD player or another favourite gadget incl. charger and headphones

 - books (or kindle) for mum and kids

 - small favourite toys for plane and hotel

 Travelling on your own with kids may be that little bit harder, but it is all worth it.
 With a little extra organisation pre-holiday, you can all relax, have fun and enjoy your well-deserved solo family trip.
-We hope our packing guide for single mums (and dads!) will contribute to make this your perfect family trip.
+We hope our packing guide for single parents will contribute to make this your perfect family trip.
 When you have saved for your holiday all year and really need that annual break, arguably the highlight of anyone’s year, you deserve it!